brightspot/react-examples/restification/README.md

 To test the query, click the play/execute button.

+#### 1. Create REST mapping API endpoints
-After testing the query, create the first REST Map:

-1. Click the Cog icon in the GraphQL Explorer.
-2. Select **Create REST Mapping**.
+After testing the query, create the first REST Map, click the Cog icon in the GraphQL Explorer (located on the right hand side of the page) and select **Create REST Mapping**.

 Brightspot displays a pop-up form with the following sections: